Future Research Students: Applying for a PhD programme - School of Applied Language & Intercultural Studies

 After submitting your proposal:

-Applicants who have the support of a proposed supervisor may be invited to interview.
-If successful, you will be required to apply formally to DCU via the Postgraduate Applications Centre (PAC).
-Note that applications submitted to PAC before approval by the School has been given, will not be considered.
+The proposal will be assessed by academics from SALIS.
+Candidates may be invited to interview.
+Candidates whose applications are successful will be required to apply formally to DCU via the Student Application Portal.
+Note that applications submitted to the Student Application Portal before approval has given by the school will not be considered.

 Funding / scholarship opportunities:

-You may self-fund or apply for funding schemes such as the Government of Ireland Postgraduate Scholarship Scheme, SALIS Postgraduate Scheme, or Daniel O'Hare PhD Scholarship Scheme.
+Candidates may self-fund or apply for funding schemes such as SALIS PhD Scholarship or the Government of Ireland Postgraduate Scholarship Scheme.
+Note that applications submitted to external funding programmes need to be approved by the School.

 Application Workflow at a Glance: